deejross/mydis-old/README.md

 See Etcd's documentation for more [configuration options](https://coreos.com/etcd/docs/latest/op-guide/configuration.html).

-The listening port can be changed from the default os 8383 by specifying the environment variable `MYDIS_ADDRESS`.
+The gRPC listening port can be changed from the default of `8383` by specifying the environment variable `MYDIS_ADDRESS`.
 The default value is `0.0.0.0:8383`.
+Likewise, the gRPC-Gateway port can be changed by specifying the environment variable `PORT`.
+The default value is `8000`.

 Clustering
 ----------